-Head coach Rick Heller has injected new life into the Iowa baseball program over the last seven years.
+Head coach Rick Heller has injected new life into the Iowa baseball program over the last nine years.
 He is one of two Iowa coaches all-time to lead the Hawkeyes to NCAA Regionals.

-Averaged 30 wins per season in his eight years at Iowa
+Averaged 30 wins per season in his nine years at Iowa

 Advanced to two NCAA Regionals (2017, 2015)

 Claimed Iowa’s first Big Ten Tournament title (2017) in program history

 Advanced to the Big Ten Tournament six times, including two title game appearances

 Coached 27 MLB Draft Picks over the last nine seasons

 Heller won his 900th career game during the 2020 season and he became Iowa’s third all-time winningest coach in 2021.
 He owns a 966-740-4 career record and is one of nine coaches all-time to lead three different DI programs to NCAA Regional play.